va3c/viewer/va3c-hacker/readme.md

 What would you like vA3C to do now?

-[Show the vA3C Hacker web page?]( http://va3c.github.io/viewer/va3c-hacker/latest/ "browse files with vA3C Hacker" ) <input value='You are here' style=width:6em;-webkit-appearance:none;background-color:silver;  />
+[Show you the vA3C Hacker web page?]( http://va3c.github.io/viewer/va3c-hacker/latest/ "browse files with vA3C Hacker" ) <input value='You are here' style=width:6em;-webkit-appearance:none;background-color:silver;  />
-[Show the GitHub source code?]( https://github.com/va3c/viewer/tree/gh-pages/va3c-hacker "View or edit code with GitHub") <span style=display:none; >You are here</span>
+[Show you the GitHub source code?]( https://github.com/va3c/viewer/tree/gh-pages/va3c-hacker "View or edit code with GitHub") <span style=display:none; >You are here</span>
 - Two ways to view the same read me file

 <span style=display:none; >
 2014-12-05 ~ Currently the following links do nothing when you are viewing this file on the GitHub source code page.
 This is because we are having an internal argument about keeping the link process as simple as possible.
-So for the moment, kindly explroe the possibilities using the [vA3V Hacker]( http://va3c.github.io/viewer/va3c-hacker/latest/ ) view.
+So for the moment, kindly explore the possibilities using the [vA3V Hacker]( http://va3c.github.io/viewer/va3c-hacker/latest/ ) view.
 </span>

 [Tell you the time?]( #demo-tell-you-the-time.js "listen carefully..." )